Chart Color Schemes

 Stanmore is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, Stanmore's estimated population is around 7,957.
-This reflects an increase of 338 people since the 2021 Census, which reported a population of 7,619.
-AreaSearch estimates the resident population at 7,861 following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 6,522 persons per square kilometer, placing Stanmore within the top 10% of national locations assessed by AreaSearch.
-The suburb's 4.4% growth since census is close to the SA3 area's 5.8%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 80.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Stanmore's population is estimated at around 7826 as of Nov 2025.
+This reflects an increase of 207 people (2.7%) since the 2021 Census, which reported a population of 7619 people.
+The change is inferred from the resident population of 7715, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 6414 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
+Stanmore's growth rate positions it within 2.9 percentage points of the SA3 area (5.6%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 80% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-By 2041, Stanmore is expected to expand by 469 persons based on aggregated SA2-level projections, reflecting an increase of 7.2% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Anticipating future population dynamics, Stanmore is expected to expand by 471 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 9% in total over the 17 years.

 Frequently Asked Questions - Population